 However, these self-driving capabilities may not be living up to the company’s expectation of safety.
-At least two fatal self-driving car accidents have been reported within the last year.
+At least two fatal self-driving car accidents have been reported within the last year, ones of serious injuries – more often, Toronto based brain injury lawyers report.
 On May 7, 2016, 40-year old Joshua Brown of Ohio was killed in Williston Florida when his self-driving Tesla crashed into a truck.
 The Model S failed to distinguish the tractor trailer against a bright sky, according to The Guardian.

 Brown was believed to be the first autonomous vehicle fatality, until recent reports suggested that the first self-driving vehicle death occurred in China in January 2016.
 The 23 year-old victim was also driving a Model S when his vehicle crashed into the back of a street sweeping truck.
 There was no evidence to suggest that the vehicle attempted to stop prior to the collision, reported Money.

 Money also reports that the victim’s family filed a wrongful death lawsuit against Tesla (course: Guajardo & Marks, LLP), but the automaker claims the company had no way of knowing if autopilot was engaged during the time of the crash.